-- 1. Plates for food entries are available from the Fair Office - 2.
+- 1. Plates for food entries are available from your club chairperson or your club foods leader. - 2.
 Class G exhibitors may use their own plates. - 3.
 Punch a hole in the corner of the plate and one toward the middle of the long side of the plate.
 Attach the recipe to the plate (with a string, rubber band, or ribbon) using the hole in the middle of the side of the plate.
 The recipe may be flipped under the plate.
 The Recipe must be on 3"x5" cards, you may use more than one card if necessary.
-If the entry is sticky, you may put the recipe in a snack size zippered bag. - 4.
-Attach entry tag to the hole in the corner (again with string, rubber band, or ribbon), making sure that the entry tag is visible from the top of the entry for judging purposes.
+If the entry is sticky, you may put the recipe in a snack size zippered bag.

+- 4. Attach entry tag to the hole in the corner (again with string, rubber band, or ribbon), making sure that the entry tag is visible from the top of the entry for judging purposes.
 If the entry is sticky, please place the entry tag in a snack size zippered bag or place a piece of parchment paper between the entry tag and the entry. - 5.
-Please put exhibit including the recipe and the entry tag inside a zippered bag. - 6.
 Be sure that you have the correct size plates for your entries.
 Collections are to be placed on large plates.
 All others should be on small plates.
 Exception to this rule are cinnamon rolls and sweet rolls, as they tend to be larger.